roger130/TextGen/README.md

 # CreativeWritingGPT: A Fine-tuned Model for Creative Text Generation

-A specialized GPT-2 model fine-tuned for creative writing tasks using LoRA (Low-Rank Adaptation), with comprehensive interpretability analysis to understand model behavior in creative text generation.
+A specialized GPT-2 model fine-tuned for creative writing tasks using LoRA (Low-Rank Adaptation), with comprehensive interpretability analysis to understand model behavior
 ## Features

 - **Creative Writing Specialization**: Fine-tuned on creative writing datasets for improved storytelling